Skip to content

 When you’ve ordered goods from Ukraine, you should declare the consignment in the Import Declaration Service for private persons as follows:

-• On page 2, “Consignment details”, you are asked “Does the consignment contain goods subject to restrictions or excise duty?”.
+• On page 2, “Consignment details”, you are asked, “Does the consignment contain goods subject to restrictions or excise duty?”
 Choose ‘Yes’.

 • On page 3, “Goods details”, select the tab “Commodity code”.
 You must provide the commodity code of the goods; that is, you cannot use the goods search.
-You can ask about the commodity code using the chat provided in the service or by calling the Customs Information Service, or you can find the commodity code yourself in the commodity code service Fintaric.
+You can ask for the commodity code in the chat in the Import Declaration Service for private persons (Mon–Fri from 8.00 to 16.15) or by calling Advice on customs clearance for private customers or you can find the commodity code yourself in the commodity code service Fintaric.

-• Continue filling in the declaration as normal and answer the other questions about your consignment.
+Continue filling in the declaration as normal and answer the other questions about your consignment.

 A subscription newspaper or magazine arriving from outside the EU

-You must declare each newspaper or magazine individually to Customs and pay the VAT due for it.
+You must declare each newspaper or magazine individually to Customs and pay the VAT and flat fee customs duty of €3 due for it.
 Even if you have subscribed for the newspaper or magazine for a longer period, each newspaper or magazine issue included in the subscription must be declared separately.

 In the Import Declaration Service for private persons, select that you wish to declare “purchased goods”.